-3.3.13 Deep stall
+3.3.14 Deep stall

 Deep stall is a special kind of stall.
+When the airplane threatens to enter a deep stall a loud horn will sound to warn the pilot.
+If this occurs the aiplane is said to be in the "dog house".
+Figure 3.6 shows the combinations of airspeed and AOA that form the dog house.
 A normal stall is a lack of energy from which the pilot can recover by lowering the nose and increasing the throttle.
 In a deep stall the FLCS (Flight Control System) will take control of the airplane and the pilot will be shut out of the control loop.
 The airplane will be falling down with a bobbing nose and the AOA pegged at 30 degrees if the airplane is upright or at -5 degrees if the airplane is inverted.
 If the airplane is inverted it will also be spinning around.
 The FLCS will compensate for the spinning if the airplane is upright.
 Just lowering the nose will not help in a deep stall.
 The following actions should be taken to get out of a deep stall: